-The Audit Committee assists the Board of Directors with the oversight of our financial reporting process.
-Management is responsible for our internal controls, financial reporting process, and compliance with laws and regulations and ethical business standards.
-Grant Thornton LLP is responsible for performing an independent audit of our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), as well as auditing the effectiveness of the Company's internal control over financial reporting.
+The Audit Committee assists the Board of Directors with the oversight of the Company's financial reporting process.
+Management is responsible for the Company's internal controls, financial reporting process, and compliance with laws and regulations and ethical business standards.
+Grant Thornton LLP is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), as well as auditing the effectiveness of the Company's internal control over financial reporting.
 The Audit Committee's main responsibility is to monitor and oversee this process.

-The Audit Committee reviewed and discussed our audited financial statements for the year ended December 31, 2022, with management.
+The Audit Committee reviewed and discussed the Company's audited financial statements for the year ended December 31, 2023, with management.
 The Audit Committee discussed with Grant Thornton LLP the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
 The Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the independent registered public accounting firm's independence.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited 2022 financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2022, for filing with the SEC.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited 2023 financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, for filing with the SEC.

-THE AUDIT COMMITTEE Deepti Jain, Chair Valerie Asbury Brent Shafer
+THE AUDIT COMMITTEE Carmen B. Volkart, Chair Valerie L. Asbury D. Brent Shafer